shystruk/create-react-redux-app-structure/README.md

 ```

 ## Contributing ##
 I would love to have your help.
-If you have an idea how to improve, change app structure please submit a pull request or create an issue.
+If you have an idea how to improve, change the app structure please submit a pull request or create an issue.
 Thanks!